AqdasZishan/Python-Project/GUI Weather App/README.md

-THis is a GUI Weather Application.
+This is a GUI Weather Application.